 Earl D. Brooks II, Ph.D., president

 Welcome to Trine University, a school with a rich heritage of academic excellence and tradition.

 When you are accepted as a student at Trine, you will become part of a community – or better yet, a family – that has been active for generations and will be here for years to come.
 We welcome you to Be a Part of Something Greater.

-Trine has taken many forms over its 130-year history, starting first as a teacher’s college and then evolving to meet the needs of a world moving into the 20th century.
+Trine has taken many forms during its 130-year history, starting first as a teacher’s college and then evolving to meet the needs of a world moving into the 20th century.
 In 1902, the university opened the doors of its engineering school, which many would argue is at the core of our being.
 During the years, we’ve added acclaimed business, humanities and science programs that continue to meet with success to this day.